Consensys/eth-lightwallet/README.md

 * words: string defining a 12-word seed according to [BIP39][]
 * pwDerivedKey: symmetric key to encrypt the seed (Uint8Array)
+* hdPathString: optional alternate HD derivation path to use

 ### `keystore.isDerivedKeyCorrect(pwDerivedKey)`